hmchen47/DataScience/ML/MLNN-Hinton/05-CNN.md

       + ~16 millions of parameters btw each pair of layers
       + objective: figure out the combinations of local features extracted by the early layers
   + Activation functions
-    + Rectified linear units (ReLu) in every hidden layer
+    + Rectified linear units (ReLU) in every hidden layer
       + much faster
       + more expensive than logistic units
     + Competitive normalization with a layer